Frequently Asked Questions

 Are all PDF features supported?

-The library covers the most common document management operations: open, create, save, split, merge, page extraction, encryption, AcroForms, tables, bookmarks, and annotations.
+The library covers the most common document management operations: open, create, save, split, merge, page extraction, encryption, AcroForms, tables, bookmarks, annotations, rendering to image, text search, and form flattening.
 Advanced features such as digital signatures, 3D content, and PDF/A conversion may not be fully implemented in the current release.
 Check the repository README for the current feature status.

 What happens if I use a field type assertion that does not match?